 What about the use of my personal data by third parties?

 - In some cases, a legal obligation may also require us to provide data to third parties, such as judicial authorities.
-In such cases we will always respect your right to privacy as much as possible.
+In such cases we will always respect your right to privacy according to the law.

-- If we wish to transfer your data outside Europe because, for example, a data centre or our supplier is located there, we will only do so under the conditions required by law, for example under a contract to which the EU Model Clauses apply.
+- If we wish to transfer your data outside the European Economic Area because, for example, a data center or our supplier is located there, we will only do so under the conditions required by law.

 How do we secure your personal data?